 3) The main area is taken up with a preview of your image.
 Click the 2-up tab along the top.
 This will split the preview screen in two halves.
 The first will show your image normally.
-The second will show how your image will look with the selected save options.
+The second will show how your image will look with the save options you have selected.
 You can zoom on the preview and move around the preview just as you would normally in Photoshop.